-There are many alternatives to Leafpad for Linux if you are looking to replace it.
-The most popular Linux alternative is Visual Studio Code, which is free.
+There are many alternatives to Leafpad for Linux if you are looking for a replacement.
+The best Linux alternative is Visual Studio Code, which is free.
 If that doesn't suit you, our users have ranked more than 50 alternatives to Leafpad and many of them are available for Linux so hopefully you can find a suitable replacement.
-Other interesting Linux alternatives to Leafpad are Atom (Free, Open Source), Sublime Text (Paid), Vim (Free, Open Source) and gedit (Free, Open Source).
+Other interesting Linux alternatives to Leafpad are Atom (Free, Open Source), Sublime Text (Free Personal), Vim (Free, Open Source) and VSCodium (Free, Open Source).

-- The Kate project develops two main products: KatePart, the advanced editor component which is used in numerous KDE applications requiring a text editing component, and Kate, a MDI...
+The Kate project develops two main products: KatePart, the advanced editor component which is used in numerous KDE applications requiring a text editing component, and Kate, a MDI text editor application.

 Neovim is a project that seeks to aggressively refactor Vim in order to: Simplify maintenance and encourage contributions.
 Split the work between multiple developers.
 Enable the implementation of new/modern user interfaces without any modifications to the core source.